-Analysis of the resident workers age structure of the City of South Perth in 2016 compared to Western Australia shows that there was a higher proportion of people in the younger age groups (15 to 44 years) as well as a lower proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (All industries) age structure of the City of South Perth in 2016 compared to Western Australia shows that there was a higher proportion of persons in the younger age groups (15 to 44 years) as well as a lower proportion of persons in the older age groups (45 years and over).

 Overall, 60.1% of the resident workers was aged under 45 years, compared to 59.4% for Western Australia.
 39.9% were aged 45 years and over, compared to 40.6% for Western Australia.

-The major differences between the resident workers age structure of the City of South Perth and Western Australia were:
+The major difference between the resident workers age structure of the City of South Perth and Western Australia is: